Lockdown for a Freelancer

 A lot of your already know that I gave up the 9-5 a year ago in order to figure out what it was I really wanted to do.
 I was miserable, I was creative and I still am dyslexic.
 It took me a long time, and a lot of mentoring to realise that I had something special and I had a skill that people really enjoyed, and enough behind me to create a business that was unique and exciting.

-The past year, I have been working relentlessly to get the #business off the ground; make a website, get a logo, write content, learn about marketing, learn about SEO’s, learn about Instagram, learn about finance… learn, learn, learn.
+The past year, I have been working relentlessly to get the #business off the ground; make a website, get a logo, write content, learn about marketing, learn about SEO, learn about Instagram, learn about finance… learn, learn, learn.
 I’m always learning.
 And that’s great.
 I’m so lucky to have the time to be able to learn.
 But as well as learning, I need to be earning too.
-I need to survive, I need to pay my rent, pay for designer, pay for a domain name, pay for an inbox, supplies, paints, paintbrushes, pay pay pay pay pay.
+I need to survive, I need to pay my rent, pay for a designer, pay for a domain name, pay for an inbox, supplies, paints, paintbrushes, pay pay pay pay pay.
 It is relentless.
-It is draining, financially, emotionally, physically.
+It is draining, financially, emotionally, and physically.
 It is much harder than I ever imagined.

 Other days I am able to count my blessings.
 I would be able to go to the gym when it wasn’t busy, I could go and see my friends on their lunch breaks, I could get cheaper deals because I could do them during the day.
 My time was mine, and I could benefit and survive because I was smart about what I did, where I went and who I saw.
-I could find free lectures, meet amazing new people and not one day was different.
+I could find free lectures, and meet amazing new people and not one day was different.

-I was shown how much my friends and family care about me.
+I was shown how much my friends and family cared about me.
 Not that they didn’t before but when you really are stuck and lost, everyone will do whatever they can to pick you up and support you.
 I found it very overwhelming having everyone try to help but I was so very grateful.
-My Grandad proofreads my essays, my brother takes on my twitter, my friends share groups with me that I can be a part of, some take the time out of their lives to meet for a coffee and ask me ‘how’s it going, how can I help?’, they buy dog #drawings off me as gifts for their family just because they want me to continue.
-The ideas and inspiration I receive of THEM, ALL OF THEM is just incredible.
+My Grandad proofreads my essays, my brother takes on my Twitter, my friends share groups with me that I can be a part of, some take the time out of their lives to meet for a coffee and ask me ‘How’s it going, how can I help?’, they buy dog #drawings off me as gifts for their family just because they want me to continue.
+The ideas and inspiration I receive from THEM, ALL OF THEM is just incredible.
 I would not have been able to last a year without all of these amazing people around and even if I took a job tomorrow, I would never forget what they have done for me and the achievements WE have made together.

 Last week, was definitely one of the toughest weeks in a while.
 I had a flow of work.
 I was a crew member at the LSO & Barbican, I was a technician for galleries and interior design studios, I was an animal portrait artist and a drawing teacher.
 Not one month was stable, but at least my contacts knew that if they needed me, I would pretty much be free.
 And I loved that, I would happily drop everything for them and put my side hustles aside to make sure I could maintain a good relationship and also get a little bit of pocket money too.